GameFreakBaree/bumblebee/README.md

 # Bumblebee
 Bumblebee is a bot designed for moderation and leveling.
 We also made the bot 100% free for everyone to use.
 Once we reach 500 guilds we will make a premium bot.

+## Suggestions, bugs, feature requests
+Want to contribute?
+Great, we love that!
+Please take your time on [opening a new issue](https://github.com/GameFreakBaree/Bumblebee/issues).

 ## Commands
 ### Commands for Everyone
 * **b!help** - Displays this Embed.